 • d is the distance between charged bodies;

 The value of the electrical constant largely depends on the choice of the unit of measurement.
-V modern system the magnitude of the electric charge is measured in coulombs, and the electric constant, respectively, in newtons × m 2 / coulomb 2.
+AT modern system the magnitude of the electric charge is measured in coulombs, and the electrical constant, respectively, in newton × m 2 / coulomb 2.

-Recent measurements have shown that this coefficient should take into account the dielectric constant of the environment in which the experiment is carried out.
-Now the value is shown in the form of the ratio k = k 1 / e, where k 1 is the electrical constant already familiar to us, and is not an indicator of the dielectric constant.
+Recent measurements have shown that this coefficient should take into account the dielectric constant of the medium in which the experiment is carried out.
+Now the value is shown as the ratio k=k 1 /e, where k 1 is the electrical constant already familiar to us, and is not an indicator of the permittivity.
 Under vacuum conditions, this value is equal to unity.

 Conclusions from Coulomb's law

-The scientist experimented with different amounts of charges, checking the interaction between bodies with different amounts of charge.
-Of course, he could not measure the electric charge in any units - he lacked neither the knowledge nor the appropriate instruments.
-Charles Coulomb was able to split the projectile by touching a charged ball unloaded.
-So he received fractional values of the original charge.
-A number of experiments have shown that the electric charge is conserved, exchange takes place without increasing or decreasing the amount of charge.
+The scientist experimented with different charges, testing the interaction between bodies with different charges.
+Of course, he could not measure the electric charge in any units - he lacked neither knowledge nor appropriate instruments.
+Charles Coulomb was able to separate the projectile by touching the charged ball uncharged.
+So he received fractional values of the initial charge.
+A number of experiments have shown that the electric charge is conserved, the exchange takes place without an increase or decrease in the amount of charge.
 This fundamental principle formed the basis of the law of conservation of electric charge.
-It has now been proven that this law is observed in the microcosm of elementary particles and in the macrocosm of stars and galaxies.
+At present, it has been proved that this law is observed both in the microcosm of elementary particles and in the macrocosm of stars and galaxies.

-Conditions required for the implementation of Coulomb's law
+Conditions necessary for the fulfillment of Coulomb's law

 In order for the law to be fulfilled with greater accuracy, the following conditions must be met:

-• The charges must be point-like.
-In other words, the distance between the observed charged bodies should be much greater than their size.
-If charged bodies have a spherical shape, then we can assume that the entire charge is located at a point that is the center of the sphere.
+• Charges must be point.
+In other words, the distance between the observed charged bodies must be much larger than their sizes.
+If charged bodies are spherical, then we can assume that all the charge is at a point that is the center of the sphere.

-• The measured body must be motionless.
-Otherwise, the moving charge will be influenced by numerous external factors, for example, the Lorentz force, which gives the charged body additional acceleration.
-And also the magnetic field of a moving charged body.
+• The bodies to be measured must be stationary.
+Otherwise, the moving charge will be influenced by numerous third-party factors, for example, the Lorentz force, which gives the charged body additional acceleration.
+As well as the magnetic field of a moving charged body.

-• Observed bodies must be in a vacuum to avoid exposure to currents air masses on the results of observations.
+• Observed bodies must be in a vacuum to avoid the effects of flows air masses on the results of the observations.

 From the point of view of quantum electrodynamics, the interaction of charged bodies occurs through the exchange of virtual photons.
-The existence of such unobservable particles and zero mass, but not zero charge, is indirectly confirmed by the uncertainty principle.
+The existence of such unobservable particles and zero mass but not zero charge is indirectly supported by the uncertainty principle.
 According to this principle, a virtual photon can exist between the moments of emission of such a particle and its absorption.
-The smaller the distance between the bodies, the less time a photon spends to travel the path, therefore, the greater the energy of the emitted photons.
-At a small distance between the observed charges, the uncertainty principle allows exchange of both short-wave and long-wave particles, and at large distances, short-wave photons do not participate in the exchange.
+The smaller the distance between the bodies, the less time the photon spends on the passage of the path, therefore, the greater the energy of the emitted photons.
+At a small distance between the observed charges, the uncertainty principle allows the exchange of both short-wave and long-wave particles, and at large distances, short-wave photons do not participate in the exchange.

 Are there limits to the application of Coulomb's law

 Coulomb's law fully explains the behavior of two point charges in a vacuum.
-But when it comes to real bodies, one should take into account the volumetric dimensions of charged bodies and the characteristics of the medium in which the observation is carried out.
-For example, some researchers have observed that a body carrying a small charge and forcibly introduced into the electric field of another object with a large charge begins to be attracted to this charge.
-In this case, the assertion that similarly charged bodies are repelled fails, and another explanation for the observed phenomenon should be sought.
-Most likely, here we are not talking about a violation of Coulomb's law or the principle of conservation of electric charge - it is possible that we are observing phenomena that have not been fully studied, which science will be able to explain a little later.
+But when it comes to real bodies, one should take into account the volumetric dimensions of charged bodies and the characteristics of the medium in which the observation is made.
+For example, some researchers have observed that a body that carries a small charge and is forcibly brought into the electric field of another object with a large charge begins to be attracted to this charge.
+In this case, the statement that similarly charged bodies repel each other fails, and another explanation for the observed phenomenon should be sought.
+Most likely, we are not talking about a violation of Coulomb's law or the principle of conservation of electric charge - it is possible that we are observing phenomena that have not been fully studied to the end, which science will be able to explain a little later.